Amy Winehouse biopic to go ahead with new director, Sam Taylor-Johnson

 Winehouse’s family first confirmed a multi-million-pound deal to make a biopic back in 2018, with Owen then slated to direct.
 Winehouse’s father, Mitch, later told NME the family were “very much looking forward” to a story introducing people to “the real Amy”.

-Last year, however, Mitch came forward to say that the Back To Black biopic was “100 per cent not allowed”, claiming those behind the project hadn’t approached the family or his late daughter’s record label, Universal.
+Taylor-Johnson’s biopic reportedly has the support of Winehouse’s estate, including Mitch Winehouse, according to Variety.
+Last year Mitch Winehouse publicly said that the Back To Black biopic was “100 per cent not allowed”, claiming those behind the project hadn’t approached the family or his late daughter’s record label, Universal.

 He reportedly told TMZ at the time: “They can’t be that stupid.
 Everyone knows proper licences must be granted.”